Menu This is the pull down menu

 K-39 wreckage K-39 wreckage K-39 wreckage January 7, 1944 K-39 wreckage

-Squadron Diary History - Airship Squadron Thirty Three, January 1944: 4 January 1944, The K-39 landed to an emergency landing party at Quillayute, Washington and while attempts were being made to mast the airship, shifting winds caused it to roll and kite bending both propellors and necessitating cutting both engines.
+Squadron Diary History - Airship Squadron Thirty Three, January 4, 1944: The K-39 landed at Quillayute, Washington, to an emergency landing party.
+While attempts were being made to mast the airship, shifting winds caused it to roll and kite, bending both propellors and necessitating cutting both engines.
 Heavy gusts then tore the lines from the handling party and the hauling-in line from the winch of the mast.
 The airship became airborne, out of control, and ripped.
+It was a total loss.

 Crew of K-111